-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS APRIL 28, 2014
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS APRIL 27, 2015

-Notice is hereby given that the 2014 Annual Meeting of Stockholders of Seaboard Corporation, a Delaware corporation, will be held at the Westin Waltham, 70 3rd Avenue, Waltham, Massachusetts, on Monday, April 28, 2014, commencing at 9:00 a.m., local time, and thereafter as it may from time to time be adjourned, for the following purposes:
+Notice is hereby given that the 2015 Annual Meeting of Stockholders of Seaboard Corporation, a Delaware corporation, will be held at the Westin Waltham, 70 3rd Avenue, Waltham, Massachusetts, on Monday, April 27, 2015, commencing at 1:30 p.m., local time, and thereafter as it may from time to time be adjourned, for the following purposes:

-- 1. To elect four directors to hold office until the 2015 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To consider and vote on a non-binding resolution to approve the compensation of Seaboard's named executive officers, as disclosed in Seaboard's proxy statement for the 2014 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission; - 3.
-To consider and act upon ratification and approval of the selection of KPMG LLP as the independent auditors of Seaboard for the year ending December 31, 2014; - 4.
-To consider and act upon a stockholder proposal, if introduced at the meeting, as described in the accompanying proxy statement; and - 5.
+- 1. To elect four directors to hold office until the 2016 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+To consider and act upon ratification and approval of the selection of KPMG LLP as the independent auditors of Seaboard for the year ending December 31, 2015; - 3.
+To consider and act upon a stockholder proposal, if introduced at the meeting, as described in the accompanying proxy statement; and - 4.
 To transact such other business as properly may come before the meeting.

-The Board of Directors has fixed the close of business on February 25, 2014, as the record date for determination of the stockholders entitled to notice of, and to vote at, the annual meeting.
+The Board of Directors has fixed the close of business on February 24, 2015, as the record date for determination of the stockholders entitled to notice of, and to vote at, the annual meeting.